oubani/nextjs-portfolio/posts/don't-hate-what-you-don't-understand.md

 ---
 title: "Don't hate what you don't understand "
-date: 'October 6, 2021 '
+date: "October 6, 2021 "
-excerpt: 'My story with javascript, and how it stated from hate to love? '
+excerpt: "My story with javascript, and how it stated from hate to love? "
-cover_image: '/images/posts/dont-hate.jpg'
+cover_image: "/images/posts/dont-hate.jpg"
 ---

 # why I hated Javacript